1220moritz/reverse-twitter-scraper/README.md

 # ReverseTwitterScraper
-## IMPORTANT UPDATE: Twitter has introduced a change in its system, which now mandates the use of account cookies for viewing tweets.
-While our current package version already supports scraping with cookies, this feature will become a requirement in our forthcoming update.
+## Description
 ReverseTwitterScraper is a Python package that provides an easy-to-use tool for scraping tweets of a single or multiple Twitter accounts.
 This package uses Selenium and httpx to scrape tweets and other account data.

+## IMPORTANT NOTICE in 0.8
+**Twitter has introduced a change in its system, which now mandates the use of account cookies for viewing tweets.**

+Please note that the use of cookies is associated with a **high risk of account suspension or ban** by Twitter.
+Using account cookies essentially means that you are automating actions on behalf of a specific user account, which is against Twitter's Terms of Service.
+Always make sure to use this tool responsibly, adhering to Twitter's rules, and avoid excessive or suspicious activity that could lead to account limitations.
+Always make sure that you are informed about and compliant with the Twitter Terms of Service, as well as all relevant privacy laws and regulations.
+**The creators of the ReverseTwitterScraper are not responsible for any misuse of the tool or violations of these terms.**

 ## Links
 GitHub: https://github.com/1220moritz/reverse-twitter-scraper